Nest Cam features help set it apart

 Face match technology

-The concept here is identical to voice match, only it identifies your face instead of your voice to provide personalized information.
-With this feature enabled you’ll get user-specific info like calendar reminders, messages, and even music/video recommendations.
+The concept here is identical to voice match, only that it identifies your face instead of your voice to provide personalized information.
+With this feature enabled, you’ll get user-specific info like calendar reminders, messages, and even music/video recommendations.
 You can also ask Google Assistant to create reminders for other members of your household, like asking them to get groceries or pick up the kids from school.

 In our testing, my wife and I both set up a profile and found that it worked as advertised.
 We also never had any situations where it didn’t recognize us or thought we were someone else, which is more than I can say for Google Assistant’s voice match (which occasionally has some hiccups in our household).